-- missing letter or letter string and ask your child to fill in the gap. - Encourage your child to LOOK at the word and SAY it.
+- LOOK at the word and SAY it.
 COVER it and try to WRITE it.
-Finally CHECK to see if it is correct. - Ask your child to write a word down as writing often helps imprint it on your child's memory. - Help your child to listen carefully to the pronunciation of a word stressing the beginning, middle and end sounds.
+Finally CHECK to see if it is - correct.
+Ask your child to write a word down as writing often helps imprint it on your child's memory.
+Help your child to listen carefully to the pronunciation of a word stressing the